spacecraft-repl/spacecraft-repl.github.io/index.md

 4. With the hash table in place, we can retrieve the designated container's IP in O(1) time given the hostname of a request.

 ### 6.3.2 Destroying a Session
+With our session initialization process complete, we now need to consider the session teardown process.
+Once all clients have left a session, we want to start breaking down the remaining container so that we can free up the allocated resources for new sessions.
+This is preferred over connecting new users to a used container since there may be some remaining artifacts leftover in the session from the previous users, and we instead want to present a clean slate for new users.

+To initiate the tear down process, we need to determine if an application instance has no clients connected to it.
+We can easily tell if a client has disconnected from a session with WebSockets since Socket.io provides a disconnect event that fires upon client disconnection.
+But what happens if a client leaves their session before completing their connection to a container, like in the case of closing their browser early?

-To initiate the tear down process, we need to determine if an application instance has no clients connected to it after a certain timeout.
-While it is easy to detect that within our application server, how do we notify our reverse proxy server when this happens?
+To handle this case, we can check whether there are any connected clients to a container after a certain timeout.
+While it is easy to detect that within our application server, how do we notify our reverse proxy server?
 To do this, we'll have our application server communicate with our reverse proxy through HTTP requests.
 The diagram below illustrates the flow of events during a teardown.

 ![destroy session](https://docs.google.com/drawings/d/e/2PACX-1vTHvG1C5YQke_0kwYAKCy3nVea_iqqXv5uXVh9bWTQgMqfQzhwoLj4yUS3RIIlFMf6i2E9MhqLXOIkw/pub?w=1440&h=810)

-1. A session is initialized with a running container
+1. A session is initialized with a running container.
 2. Our reverse proxy server submits a POST request to the newly created container along with the `sessionURL` as the request body.
-The `sessionURL` is saved within our application server
+The `sessionURL` is saved within a hash table to ensure there is no attempt to assign a `sessionURL` that is in use.
 3. We set up a heartbeat mechanism in our application server to continuously detect the number of connected clients.
-In any 10 seconds interval that no client is connected to our application server, it will submit a DELETE request to the `sessionURL`
+In any 10 seconds interval that no client is connected to our application server, it will submit a DELETE request to the `sessionURL`.
-4. Our reverse proxy receives the DELETE request and stops the container that is associated with the `sessionURL` to free up resources
+4. Our reverse proxy receives the DELETE request and stops the container that is associated with the `sessionURL` to free up resources.
-5. The session is removed from the hash table
+5. The `sessionURL` is removed from the hash table.

-# 7 Optimizations
+# 7 Benchmark and Analysis

 ## 7.1 Streaming vs. Buffering Outputs
 A REPL program sends outputs in the form of chunks of data.
 For each evaluation, our application would receive several to many smaller chunks of output data.